iOS 14 unveiled: A first glimpse at Apple's upcoming iPhone software

 iOS 14 is official.
 Apple on Monday, at its first-ever digital Worldwide Developers Conference, unveiled the newest software that will power its iPhones -- both the new devices expected later this year and the phones we already have in our hands.

 The updated software includes features like a redesigned home screen, called App Library. iOS 14 will automatically group apps into folders to make the different pages on an iPhone cleaner.
 Apple tweaked its widgets to let you decide the size and location of the boxes that contain information like the weather.
-Apple's Memoji get face coverings and more age options, and Messages get pinned contacts, mentions and in-line replies.
+Apple's Memoji are getting face coverings and more age options, and Messages gets pinned contacts, mentions and in-line replies.

-Apple also brought picture-in-picture, already available on iPads, to the iPhone.
+Apple also is bringing picture-in-picture, already available on iPads, to the iPhone.
 It will let you do things like watch a video in a small screen while messaging with people on the main screen.
-Siri, Apple's voice assistant, also got an update, as did Apple Maps, CarPlay, many other features of Apple's popular mobile software.
+Siri, Apple's voice assistant, also is getting an update, as will Apple Maps, CarPlay and many other features of Apple's popular mobile software.

 The company detailed the changes in a rapid-fire press conference Monday, with Apple executives talking to cameras broadcasting the presentation around the globe.
 The keynote featured shots from around Apple's Steve Jobs Theater, with executives isolated from each other to stay safe during the novel coronavirus pandemic.

-"iPhone, iOS, [is] central to how we navigate our lives and stay connected," Apple's head of software, Craig Federighi, said Monday from an empty Steve Jobs Theater at Apple Park in Cupertino, Calif.
+"iPhone, iOS [are] central to how we navigate our lives and stay connected," Apple's head of software, Craig Federighi, said Monday from an empty Steve Jobs Theater at Apple Park in Cupertino, California.
 "Now we're making it even more powerful and easier to use. ...
 This year, we spent time rethinking some of the most iconic elements of the experience on iPhone."

 Apple's annual developer convention, called WWDC for short, is where the company unveils its updates for its software and services, showing off upcoming features that developers will be able to build into their apps.
 Apple may be best known for its devices, but the seamless integration of its hardware with its software is what sets Apple apart from rivals.
 Apple's ability to control every aspect of its products -- something that began when Steve Jobs and Steve Wozniak founded the company in 1976 -- has been key in making it the one of the most powerful companies in tech.
 This year's WWDC is the company's 31st.